Liboul/startup-template/packages/serverless-function/README.md

 # serverless-function

-Helpers to define and call serverless functions.
+Helper to call serverless functions through qstash.

 These serverless functions:

 - Are deployed on Vercel
 - Live inside a nextjs app
-- Are authenticated with a shared API key between the caller and the function
+- Are called by upstash qstash